DeleteMe vs Incogni vs OneRep vs OfflistMe2026 Comparison

 Quick Summary

 There are two main types of data removal services: subscription-based (DeleteMe, Incogni, OneRep) and one-time payment (OfflistMe).
 Subscription services continuously monitor and re-remove your data.
 One-time services generate removal requests once; you must repeat the process manually.
-DeleteMe and OneRep require you to upload a government ID so their agents can act on your behalf.
+DeleteMe optionally requests ID upload for brokers that require verification; OneRep and Incogni do not require ID upload (though Incogni requires a signed authorization form).
 OfflistMe never asks for your ID; you send requests directly from your own email.
 Note that some specific brokers (like LexisNexis) may still require you to provide ID verification directly to them, regardless of which service you use.
 No service guarantees permanent removal, as data brokers continuously re-import from public records.

 Full Comparison Table